 In a 2003 study in the journal Medicine and Science in Sports and Exercise, by A.C.
 Schwingel & team , 80 women aged 24 to 53 participated in a 3-month weight-loss program; 29 were on a diet, 31 were on a diet plus aerobic exercise program, and 20 obese women were on a diet plus a resistance exercise program.

 The data suggested that the degree of stretch marks does not change with weight loss, regardless of the type of weight loss program.
 Stretch marks were prevalent in 79% of the women.
 The central abdomen was the most common area where stretch marks were present.
 No significant correlation existed between stretch marks and the number of births, the age of the first birth, weight immediately before pregnancy, weight immediately after pregnancy, or weight at age 20.

 45% of the participants responded that they did not have negative feelings about having stretch marks, and it appeared that stretch marks did not affect the women’s psychological mood.
 It was inferred that a weight loss program using diet alone or a combination of diet and exercise did not change the degree of stretch marks.

 Another recommended therapy for treatment of stretch marks is oil massage.
-Various oils like olive, wheat germ, castor oil, avocado oil etc. have been used.
+Various oils like olive, wheat germ, castor oil, mustard oil, avocado oil etc. have been used.
 But there is just anecdotal evidence to support these claims, and these local remedies remain largely unproven.